Geelong: Rail

-Passenger services run to Warrnambool three times daily, connecting Geelong with Colac, Terang, and Camperdown.
+Passenger services run to Warrnambool five times daily, connecting Geelong with Colac, Terang, and Camperdown.
 Journey Beyond's The Overland service between Melbourne and Adelaide stops at the standard-gauge platform provided at North Shore station.
-It runs six days a week, with three services to Adelaide and three to Melbourne.
+It runs two days a week.
 Freight trains also operate from Melbourne to Geelong serving local industries, as well as to Warrnambool and other western Victorian towns.
-The main Melbourne-Adelaide standard-gauge line is a heavily used interstate freight route.
+The main Melbourne-Adelaide standard-gauge line is the main interstate freight route.

 Victoria's electronic ticketing system, Myki, was implemented on rail services between Marshall and Melbourne on 29 July 2013.

 The Victorian government is currently in process of land acquisition and inspection for a potential Torquay rail line which would service both Torquay and the Armstrong Creek growth corridor.